onzfonz/comp227/src/content/3/en/part3a.md

 ```

 You can use the play button next to the line numbers to run the request you'd like.

-Postman also allows users to save requests, but the situation can get quite chaotic especially when you're working on multiple unrelated projects.
+>
 > **About debugging and using requests**
 >
 > Sometimes when you're debugging, you may want to find out what headers have been set in the HTTP request.
-> One way of accomplishing this is through the [get](http://expressjs.com/en/4x/api.html#req.get) method of the `request` object,
+> One way of accomplishing this is through the [`get` method](http://expressjs.com/en/4x/api.html#req.get) of the `request` object,
 > that can be used for getting the value of a single header.
 > The `request` object also has the *headers* property, that contains all of the headers of a specific request.
 >
-> Problems can occur with the WebStorm REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
+> Problems can occur with the WebStorm REST client if you *accidentally add an empty line between the top row and the row specifying the HTTP headers*.
 > In this situation, the REST client interprets this to mean that all headers are left empty,
 > which leads to the backend server not knowing that the data it has received is in the JSON format.
 >
 > You will be able to spot this missing *Content-Type* header
 > if you print the request headers via `console.log('request.headers=', request.headers)`.

-Let's return to the application.
 Once we know that the application receives data correctly, it's time to finalize the handling of the request:

 ```js